 Included with tuition.

-The MIT Student Extended Insurance Plan meets state and federal health insurance requirements and J-1 visa requirements and picks up where the MIT Student Medical Plan leaves off.
+The MIT Student Extended Insurance Plan is a comprehensive insurance plan that meets state and federal health insurance requirements and J-1 visa requirements.
 This plan meets the minimum essential health coverage requirements in accordance with the Patient Protection and Affordable Care Act.
-(For additional information, see the Routine and Preventive Services List and the Summary of Benefits and Coverage.)
-The MIT Student Extended Insurance Plan covers:
+Whether you’re studying on campus or remotely, the Extended Plan is there when you need it through the nationwide Blue Cross Blue Shield network.

 - Diagnostic tests, physical therapy, or surgery

 * Because some states have laws restricting the provision of telehealth services across state lines, MIT Medical clinicians can only schedule telehealth appointments with patients who are physically located in Massachusetts at the time of the appointment.